decentralized-identity/sidetree/docs/implementation.md

 ## Get last block hash
 Gets the last confirmed block.

-> TODO: Discuss and consider returning a list of block hash instead.
+This API serves two purposes:
+1. Allows the Rooter to determine protocol version to be used.
+2. Provides the block hash to be used for generating proof-of-work.

 |                     |      |
 | ------------------- | ---- |